KDE/digikam-doc/main_window/interface_layout.rst

 11. Link to digikam.org, also an indicator for ongoing processes

-You can customize the Toolbar by choosing :menuselection:`Settings --> Configure Toolbars...` or click with the right mouse button on it and choose **Configure Toolbars...** from the context menu.
+You can customize the Toolbar by choosing :menuselection:`Settings --> Configure Toolbars...` or click on the Toolbar with the right mouse button and choose **Configure Toolbars...** from the context menu.